jmcarvajalj/interview-questions/questions/react.md

 }
 ```

+#### Class Components

+- constructor()

+This is called when an instance of the component is being created.
+It is typically used for initializing state and binding event handlers.

+- static getDerivedStateFromProps(props, state)

+This is invoked right before calling the render method, both on the initial mount and on subsequent updates.
+It should return an object to update the state, or null to indicate that the new props do not require any state updates.

+- render()

+This is required and it is where the JSX is returned.
+It describes what the UI of the component should look like.

+- componentDidMount()

+This is called after the component is rendered to the DOM.
+It's a good place to perform side effects like fetching data from an API.

 ### Updating Phase

+#### Functional Components

 - useEffect (for updates): You can use useEffect with dependencies to perform actions after each render when specific dependencies have changed.